carbon-design-system/carbon-web-components/docs/styling.md

 </footer>
 ```

-The names of CSS Custom Properties you can use are ones of Carbon theme tokens prefixed with `--cds-`.
+The names of CSS Custom Properties you can use are the Carbon theme tokens prefixed with `--cds-`.
 The list of Carbon theme tokens can be found at [here](https://github.com/carbon-design-system/carbon/blob/v10.7.0/packages/themes/scss/generated/_themes.scss#L14-L454).

 ## Creating derived components with different style